ShraddhaG16/Northeastern-Projects/README.md

 # Northeastern-Projects
-Contains R software codes used in the Master's projects.
+Contains software codes written in R and Python from the major Projects during Master's Program.